nextgis/docs_toolbox/source/osmclip_bbox.rst

-Clip PBF file by bbox FREE
+Clip PBF file by bbox
 =============================

-Downloads pbf file from web, and clip it by bbox string.
-You can obtain bbox string at https://boundingbox.klokantech.com (format csv).
+Downloads pbf file from web, and clips it by bbox string.
+You can obtain bbox string at https://boundingbox.klokantech.com (format CSV).

+Inputs:

+* PBF file URL.
+Example - https://nextgis.com/data/toolbox_static_testfiles/osmclip_bbox/maldives-latest.osm.pbf
+* BBOX.
+Bounding Box in CSV format.
+Example - 14.5013,35.887,14.5066,35.899 (coordinates of the lower left and upper right corner of the frame).
+The bbox line can be taken here - https://boundingbox.klokantech.com/

+Outputs:

+* Clipped PBF.

 Launch the tool: https://toolbox.nextgis.com/operation/osmclip_bbox